Orthotics and Prosthetics (ORPR)

 ORPR 404.
 Materials Science in Orthotics and Prosthetics.
 3 Units.

-Introduces the science of materials found in the body, as well as those used to support the body.
-Includes the composition of common orthopedic and prosthetics materials used in everyday practice.
-Provides an overview of mathematics, physics, movement (both simple and complex), anatomy, physiology, and thermodynamics that creates a well-rounded understanding of and rationale behind material and fabrication choices.
-Provides students with knowledge of chemical composition, stress-strain curves, fatigability, and other essential characteristics to be considered in orthotic and prosthetic design.
+Introduces the science of materials found in the body and those used to support the body.
+Includes the composition of common orthopedic and prosthetics materials.
+Overview of mathematics, physics, simple and complex movement, anatomy, physiology, and thermodynamics which create a rationale behind material and fabrication choices.
+Addresses chemical composition, stress-strain curves, fatigability, and other essential characteristics considered in orthotic and prosthetic design.

 ORPR 405.
 Gait Analysis.
 3 Units.

 Observation and analysis of normal human locomotion contrasted with pathological gait, and their implications for orthotic and prosthetic interventions and care.

 ORPR 410.
 Orthotic and Prosthetic Clinical Rotation.
 1 Unit.

 Assigns student to a weekly clinic, department, or specialty—with a focus on familiarization with specific orthotic and prosthetic services.
 Student reports to his/her cohorts in a once-a-month didactic presentation at the weekly grand rounds, which can include lectures from industry providers on the topic of choice.
 Site allocation determined by program director; student accountable to quarterly assigned clinical supervisor.